PEOPLE'S LACROSSE

 DO I NEED A FULL LACROSSE FIELD TO TRAIN?

 Not at all.
 A driveway, sidewalk, or even a hallway is enough for most Skill Stick drills.
 Cradling, hand switches, and pocket feel can all be trained in tight spaces.
+The key is deliberate practice, not field size.

 WHAT'S THE MINIMUM SPACE I NEED?

 10 yards is ideal for most drills.
 A standard residential driveway is plenty.
 For wall ball, you just need a flat wall — a garage door, concrete wall, or brick face all work great.
+Even a 5-yard strip is enough for cradling and footwork.

-🥍EQUIPMENT YOU NEED
+EQUIPMENT YOU NEED

 THE SKILL STICK